Kong/docs.konghq.com/app/_hub/kong-inc/key-auth/index.md

 ---
 name: Key Authentication
 publisher: Kong Inc.
+version: 1.0.0

-desc: Add key authentication to your APIs
+desc: Add key authentication to your Services
 description: |
-  Add Key Authentication (also sometimes referred to as an API key) to a Service or a Route (or the deprecated API entity).
+  Add Key Authentication (also sometimes referred to as an API key) to a Service or a Route.
 Consumers then add their key either in a querystring parameter or a header to authenticate their requests.

   <div class="alert alert-warning">
     <strong>Note:</strong> The functionality of this plugin as bundled